bluenote-1577/sylph/README.md

 conda install -c bioconda sylph
 ```

+> [!WARNING]
-**WARNING**: conda may break if you don't have AVX2 instructions or for v0.6.0.
+> conda install may break if AVX2 instructions are not available on your CPU.
 See the [issue here](https://github.com/bluenote-1577/sylph/issues/2).
 The binary and source install still work.

 #### Option 2: Build from source